 Work With Knowledgeable Professionals for a Successful Inbound or Outbound Merger

 Mergers and acquisitions generally require a great deal of support and guidance, and not just from attorneys.
 Those needs are similar, but perhaps even broader and more compelling when a cross-border merger or acquisition is involved.
-Some of the other professionals who may be involved in a successful international merger or acquisition include:
+Some other professionals who may be involved in a successful international merger or acquisition include:

 - Financial Consultants